MicrosoftDocs/winapps-winrt-api/microsoft.ui.windowing/appwindow_isshowninswitchers.md

 ## -property-value

-`true` if this window will appear in various system representations, such as ALT+TAB and taskbar; otherwise, `false`;
+`true` if this window will appear in various system representations, such as ALT+TAB and taskbar; otherwise, `false`.

 ## -remarks